Computer Virus and Malware Information

 - Lead to identity theft

-- Delete files, format disks, or affect your computer's general performance
+- Delete files, format disks, lock you out of your computer, or affect your computer's general performance

-Per UCSC policy, all laptop and desktop Windows and Mac computers connected to UCSC's network must run current, up-to-date software to detect viruses, spyware, and other malicious software.
+Per UCSC policy, all laptop and desktop computers connected to UCSC's network must run current, up-to-date software to detect viruses, spyware, and other malicious software.
 Windows servers must run current, up-to-date anti-malware software.
 Anti-malware software is recommended for other devices where readily available and as appropriate.

 - Install anti-malware software on your computer and set it to auto-update as frequently as the settings will allow.